 Making Kefir Again

 Be prepared...the aroma of drying milk kefir grains is often unpleasant.
-Try rinsing them with distilled water prior to drying to minimize the odor.
+Unfortunately, there's really no way around it.
+You can try rinsing them with distilled water prior to drying to minimize the odor.
 On the bright side, drying grains allows you to use them again in the future to make delicious and probiotic-rich kefir.
-Be ready for a smell, but also safely preserved grains.
+So, be prepared for a smell, but also safely preserved grains.

 Alternatives to Kefir Grains